DrAlzahraniProjects/csusb_fall2024_cse6550_team1/README.md

 [http://localhost:6001/team1/jupyter](http://localhost:6001/team1/jupyter) or [http://127.0.0.1:6001/team1/jupyter](http://127.0.0.1:6001/team1/jupyter)

-You can also access the IT Support Chatbot deployed on the CSE server at:
+You can also access the IT Support Chatbot deployed on the CSUSB's CSE server at:

 [https://sec.cse.csusb.edu/team1](https://sec.cse.csusb.edu/team1/)